Chapter 6 Hopelessness Reigns 120724

 I remember being driven through the gates of a compound where we were reunited with our individual platoons and squads after being ordered to stay at the tunnels.
 I believe the name of our destination was a place named Phu Loi.
 The compound where the mechanized unit dropped us off was completely walled in by at least twelve-foot-high buildings on all sides.
 It looked a little like modern day parking garage.

 The growing uneasiness which I had been experiencing started to lift even before I learned of some welcome surprises.
-The first uplifting surprise hit me square in the face soon after jumping off that idling “clickety-clack APC”, which I had rode in on.
+The first uplifting surprise hit me square in the face soon after jumping off that idling clickety-clack APC, which I had rode in on.
 Sergeant Rook was gone for good.
 Alleluia!
 A couple new guys had joined my squad too.
 I never found out what happened to Rook but in that moment, “Who cared”?
 In his place was a five foot nine, sandy-haired, blue-eyed E-6 with a pleasant smile on his face.
 His name was Sergeant Bartee, and he was from Roanoke Virginia.
 Roanoke was just a few miles down the road from my Grandfather's farm.
-Our new squad leader, Sergeant Bartee, unlike Sgt.
-Rook, had not come from another combat unit.
-He was as "fresh as a daisy" and new to combat altogether.
-This fact instantly elevated us "ole guys" to a position of respect with him.
+Our new squad leader, Sergeant Bartee, unlike Sergeant Rook, had not come from another combat unit.
+He was as fresh as a daisy and new to combat altogether.
+This fact instantly elevated us to old guy status and a certain built-in respect with him.
 We would soon learn also that Bartee just naturally had a much easier going way about him.
 I instantly liked him, and I never liked that other guy.
 What was his name?
 It had turned into a good day Afterall.
-There were also a hot meal waiting on us prepared by "Tiny", himself.
+There was also a hot meal waiting on us prepared by Tiny, himself.
 Make no mistake, our cooks were highly respected by us grunts in the 1/18th Infantry Battalion.
 There were showers and clean clothes to boot so let the good times roll.

 However, what many of us grunts were able to see, all too clearly, was how little our leadership was willing to use common sense, when implementing tactical maneuvers against the enemy.
 Actually, the way we were forced to do stupid things over and over was incredible.
 The incompetence defied all logical thinking.
 Little did I know that at this time there was a young high school student who would later pour over some of the same after-action reports which I am reading now.
 He would recognize many of the mistakes made.
 He would later correct those mistakes when he got the chance.
 That young man's name was David Petraeus, and he was the man who would turn the insurgency during the Iraq War on its head.

 So, as Operation Junction City began, we older guys now had to keep an eye on new replacements.
-Not only would we have to watch them, but we would also have to continue dodging bullet ourselves, while continually dodging that proverbial bullet coming from our commanders.
+Not only would we have to watch these new guys, but we would also have to continue dodging enemy bullets, while also dodging that other proverbial bullet coming from the insane orders issued by our commanders.
 We had no role model and no one we could trust to see us through.
 The situation was dire.
 It was even more dire than I ever imagined.
+Years later, with the help of the internet, I did some very conservative extrapolations.
+During the month of January and February we lost on average thirty six grunts per month, either killed or seriously wounded.
+At this rate that we were losing men, there was a 100% chance that every grunt in my battalion would either be killed or become seriously wounded in eight months.
+The required length of a grunt’s tour of duty was one year.